Electric Vehicles in

 Are there rebates for installing a home EV charger in Connecticut?

-Eversource and UI offer EV TOU rates; CHEAPR charger incentives Connecticut EV owners can also claim the federal 30C Alternative Fuel Refueling Property Credit — 30% of installation cost up to $1,000 for residential chargers — if their home is in an eligible census tract and the charger is placed in service before June 30, 2026 (the OBBBA-accelerated sunset date).
+Eversource and UI offer EV TOU rates; CHEAPR charger incentives The federal 30C Alternative Fuel Refueling Property Credit — 30% of installation cost up to $1,000 for residential chargers — expired June 30, 2026 (the OBBBA-accelerated sunset date); Connecticut EV owners whose charger was placed in service on or before that date, in an eligible census tract, can still claim it on their 2026 return via IRS Form 8911.

 What EV incentives are available in Connecticut?

-Connecticut EV buyers can access CHEAPR: $1,000 BEV (raised Oct 2025) + $500 PHEV.
-Standard rebate now restricted to ≤300% FPL or concentrated-poverty census tract (effective Jan 2026).
-Up to ~$4,250 stackable with Rebate+ income-qualified..
+Connecticut EV buyers can access CHEAPR: standard rebate $1,000 BEV / $500 PHEV for all CT residents, no income cap (eff.
+Oct 1 2025).
+Income-qualified Rebate+ (≤300% FPL, EJ community/distressed municipality, or program participation) stacks to $4,000 new BEV / $2,000 new PHEV; Rebate+ used BEV $5,000 / used PHEV $3,000..
 Used EV buyers may qualify for Federal used EV credit ended Sept 30, 2025.
 Eversource and UI offer EV TOU rates; CHEAPR charger incentives.
 The annual EV registration fee is $57 annual EV registration surcharge.

 Does Connecticut have a right-to-charge law?